Tree Fu Tom

 Tree Fu Tom is a British live-action/CGI television series shown on BBC channels in the UK and Universal Kids and NBC in the USA.
 It is set in a miniature magical countryside and village area (Treetopolis) on the top a big tree in a British-type woodland.
-Many of its characters are anthropomorphised arthropods, and it features species of insect which are raised and controlled like cattle on a ranch: aphids, ladybirds, and a rhinoceros beetle.
+Many of its characters are anthropomorphised arthropods, and it features species of insect that are raised and controlled like cattle on a ranch: aphids, ladybirds, and a rhinoceros beetle.
 The programme is aimed at two- to six-year-olds.

 72 episodes were produced across five series, premiering in 2012 and ending in 2016.

-The series features a number of voice actors who have appeared in Doctor Who.
-Sophie Aldred (who voices the animated Tom) played Seventh Doctor companion Ace and David Tennant (who voices Twigs in Series 1 and 2) was the Tenth Doctor.
-The actor who plays Tom in the live-action opening and closing sections of the show, Adam Henderson, is Sophie Aldred's son.

-The character of Twigs was recast from Series 3 and played by Mark Bonnar, who has also been in Doctor Who, playing Jimmy and his "ganger" duplicate in the two-parter The Rebel Flesh and The Almost People.
+The character of Twigs was recast from series 3 with David Tennant being replaced by Mark Bonnar.

 Premise

 In each episode, Tom comes out of his house, puts on a power belt, and runs across his lawn towards a crooked tree in the woods protected by a magic shield.
 Using the power belt, he performs some Tree Fu moves, jumps up, shrinks to insect size as he flies into the tree, and enters the world of Treetopolis.
 He is skilled in that world's magic, and often gets characters out of scrapes.
 Some of the characters are four of Tom's friends, Twigs, Squirmtum, Ariela, and Zigzoo.
 The tree's sap is shown as a glowing orange magic liquid.

-At least twice in each episode, Tom has to call on "the big world" for magical help: breaking the fourth wall, As a host, he asks his viewers to make magical moves and say magical words to assist him.
+At least twice in each episode, Tom has to call on "the big world" for magical help: breaking the fourth wall.
+As a host, he asks his viewers to make magical moves and say magical words to assist him.
 The magical power is shown as an orange glow that appears offscreen and flies towards Tom, who uses it to complete the spell.

 The movements which the audience are called on to make are particularly beneficial for the development of children with developmental coordination disorder.

 The scenario includes magical hoverboards (called "leaf boards"), a sport called Squizzle and many sorts of cakes and snacks that the inhabitants of Treetopolis like to eat.

 At the end of each episode, Tom says goodbye to his friends and flies out of the tree's magic field.
 Back in the normal world, Tom flies up and says to his viewers before he gets back to the surface: "Thanks for helping me in Treetopolis.
-See you soon for another adventure!
-Bye, for now!"
+See you soon for another adventure.
+Bye for now!"
 Tom runs out of the woods, across his back lawn, and in through his back door before the credits play.